1pretom/api-solid/README.md

-# This is a repository that I will use as backend to save some data
+# This is a repository that I will use as backend to save any data

 App to save data.